 Department Name/Job Location:

 This position is in the Department of Neurology, Division of Dementia and Aging.
-The position is located at the BJC Institute of Health.
 This position is for the Medical School Campus.

 Dr. Randall Bateman’s lab investigates the causes, and future diagnosis and treatments of Alzheimer’s disease utilizing a wide variety of assays and techniques from basic applications, such as quantitative measurement of stable-isotope labeled peptides to clinical translational studies in diagnostic and therapeutic biomarkers for Alzheimer’s disease.
-We have several ongoing clinical studies, including the Study to Evaluate Blood and Imaging Related to Dementia (SEABIRD) to validate a blood test for Alzheimer’s disease in a large community- and clinic-based cohort.
+We have several ongoing clinical studies, including the Dominantly Inherited Alzheimer Network – Observational Study: a long-term multisite study designed to monitor and identify changes in individuals who carry one of the gene mutations known to cause dominantly inherited Alzheimer’s disease.
+This study aims to define the natural history of AD and establish reliable biomarkers for disease tracking.

-This position will coordinate study procedures to provide to eligible participants, consistent with study procedures and techniques and verified documentation.
-This position is a lead member of a multidisciplinary research team and performs duties associated with the coordination and implementation of research studies/projects, data collection, and the management of data generated by study protocols.
-This position involves assessment of research participants and interactions with research participants, family, and caregivers in a research setting.
-This position interacts with participants who have mild to moderate dementia and healthy control volunteers.
+This position is a lead member of a multidisciplinary research team and performs duties associated with the coordination and implementation of research studies/projects, data collection, and the management of data generated by study protocols, functioning as a participating site under the guidance of a central coordinating site.
+This position involves assessment of research participants and interactions with research participants, family, and caregivers in a research setting, including coordinating travel to and from the study site and providing long-term follow-up.

 This position includes extensive interaction with diverse participants, study sponsors, research staff and investigator.
 Consistent with its academic mission and standards, the Washington University School of Medicine is committed to achieving excellence through diversity, inclusion, equity, and belonging.
 As a community of faculty, staff and students engaged in research, patient care, scholarship, teaching and learning, the School of Medicine fosters an environment that is diverse, inclusive, humane, and welcoming.
 Efforts are made to provide a supportive environment in which people from a wide variety of diverse backgrounds and cultures may encounter each other in a spirit of cooperation, openness, and mutual respect.